 User Interface Design refers to the visual elements that make up a digital product or experience.
 This includes the design of screens, buttons, icons, images, text, and all other visual elements a user will see and interact with.
-Although the term may sound pretty self-explanatory, UI Design is actually much more than just the process of making an interface or product look visually appealing.
-A product’s interface is typically the initial interaction a user will have with your brand—so it’s extremely important that the design enables and supports a good user experience, embodies your brand’s values, and builds an emotional connection with your users.
+Although the term may sound pretty self-explanatory, UI Design is actually much more than just the process of creating interface elements or making the product look visually appealing.
+A product’s interface is typically the initial interaction a user will have with your brand—so it’s extremely important that the UI elements support a good user experience, embody your brand’s values, and builds an emotional connection with your users.

 “If UX is a brain of a product, then UI is its soul.
 User Interface not only helps a product stand out but it also creates an emotional connection with users and helps to build relationships.
 When I work on UI design, I try to facilitate the mood of the product and highlight its individuality.
 However, I put simplicity above anything else.
 Simplicity, attention to details, balance, and accents, I believe are key to delight customers with a visual design.”

 “I try to use UI Design to humanize technology and build emotional connections with products.
 Our daily lives are reliant on sophisticated layers of tech which is necessarily robotic and clunky.
 The opportunity for UI Designers is to help people understand and trust the underlying tech through user experiences while embodying the values of brands constructing them.

 “My day-to-day begins with a short ritual of browsing visual inspiration.
 To set an aspirational tone for my day, I serendipitously skim through compelling images of products, graphic design, and the natural world to spark ideas (dopamine) and build an intuitive awareness of contemporary patterns and trends.